MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### FIM Synchronization Service and FIM Services accounts

-To configure the servers running the FIM server components in a secure manner, the service accounts should be restricted.
-Using the previous procedure to turn on the FIM MA account, set the following restrictions on the FIM Synchronization Service and FIM Service accounts:
+To configure the servers running the MIM server components in a secure manner, the service accounts should be restricted.
+Using the previous procedure to turn on the MIM MA account, set the following restrictions on the FIM Synchronization Service and FIM Service accounts:

 -   Deny logon as a batch job